BirminghamConservatoire/IntegraLive/documentation/markdown/integra-live-help/integra-live-help.md

 *Tracks*, *blocks* and *module settings* can all be exported and imported to/from disk.
 This enables specific components to be moved between projects.
 Additionally, *blocks*, can be added to the Block Library, which allows easy drag ‘n’ drop of exported *blocks*.

 - Import/export is available from the context menu in Arrange View.
-For example to export a track, context-click the track and click “Export...-\>Track”
+For example to export a track, context-click the track and click “Export…→Track”

   ![](../../page-images/shadow-arrange_export.png)